 Section 1 – Introduction

-The Code of Conduct (“Code” or “CoC”) define and establish:
+The Code of Conduct (“Code” or “CoC”) defines and establishes:

 (1) Certain principles to be followed in the development and maintenance of SuperLife Business.